modem is hot

 Accumulation of dust in and on electronics often leads to blockage of air vents inside the modem.

-If you’ve ever placed your modem on the floor or an area where dust collects, you need to open it up and clean it.
+If you’ve ever placed your modem on the floor or in an area where dust collects, you need to open it up to clean it.

-You can use isopropyl alcohol and a brush to gently clean the circuit board.
-You can even use a compressed air can to clear out the dust from tough to reach places.
+You can use isopropyl alcohol and a brush to clean the circuit board gently.
+You can even use a compressed air can to clear out the dust from tough-to-reach places.

 canned air to clear modem dust